khan-aliasad/qcm-analysis/README.md

 + Descriptive stats features of verse/sura to explore nmerlgy

 + Izuts, God and Man in the Quran; Ethico religious concepts in Quran

++ Cluster 1 with 87 suras - further cluster by removing sparse roots
++ Use GMM EM to cluster
++ Heatmap take sums of rows and columns and sort by sums
++ Verse clustering